 With that in mind, when we’re reviewing 35mm cameras without taking into consideration the lens, we’re basically reviewing usability.
 And usability, unlike image quality, is entirely subjective.

-So, what is the point of this post?
-I wanted to explore what an ‘enthusiast’ gets that a regular human doesn’t, and see whether it makes any difference at all to me as a camera user in 2018.
+Having all three cameras at once meant that I was able to explore what an ‘enthusiast’ gets that a regular human doesn’t, and see whether it makes any difference at all to me as a camera user in 2018.

 Frame rate is also fun to compare, the 500 has a frame rate of 1 – you point your camera at something and it takes a picture.
 The 50 betters this with a frame rate of 2.5.
 This means you can hold your finger on the shutter button and take a series of shots in quick succession, more than two a second.
 The 5 though is ridiculous – it has a frame rate of 5 per second.
 This means you can burn through a standard 36 frame film in less than eight seconds.
 This is a faster frame rate than some modern digital cameras, and remember this camera isn’t just opening the shutter, it also has to move the film along for every shot.
 The 5 also has some insane shutter speeds (8000th of a second!) – like everything else, unless you are doing some extremely specialist photography you are never going to use these features.